-From the artificial limit on taxi-cab medallions that shut out hopeful drivers, to the required size of the window on the 2nd floor of a daycare facility, to citations for poppy seeds on the floor in the bagel shop, the intrusion of regulation into NYC businesses is overwhelming.
+From the artificial limit on taxi-cab medallions that shut out hopeful drivers, to the required size of the window on the 2nd floor of a daycare facility, to citations for poppy seeds on the floor in the bagel shop, the intrusion of regulation is overwhelming.
 These innumerable obstacles make it difficult to start a business, and thereby cost the city in tax revenue.
-They impose costly insurance to cover frivolous predatory lawsuits, and transfer costs to many people unable to afford them.
-This unsettling mix with subsidies for big companies businesses also pave the way for corruption, as this borough knew all too well under the reign of Donald Manes.
+They foster expensive insurance to cover frivolous predatory lawsuits, and ultimately transfer costs to many people unable to afford them.
+This unsettling mix with subsidies for favored companies also pave the way for corruption, as this borough knew all too well under the reign of Donald Manes.
 Perhaps most harmed are the many New Yorkers who have been out of work due to economic hardship and cannot find suitable employers willing to hire.

 One city-tax-free year for new businesses, and a periodic tax-free year for all small businesses.